kairos-io/kairos-docs/content/en/docs/Examples/localai.md

 {"object":"list","data":[{"id":"ggml-gpt4all-j.bin","object":"model"}]}
 ```

-Witht the name of the model, we can now give it a go
+With the name of the model, we can now give it a go with:

 ```shell
 $ curl http://localhost:8080/v1/completions -H "Content-Type: application/json" -d '{